If you think about it, e-commerce marketing is like playing, “Where’s Waldo?”

-Most brands acknowledge this—and then apply a spray and pray approach to reaching their version of Wally anyway.
+Most brands acknowledge this—and then apply a spray and pray approach to reaching their version of Waldo anyway.
 They run Instagram ads with special offers to broad audiences and send a bunch of emails to a barely-engaged list.

 For years, e-commerce stores got away with this.
 Sure, it was inefficient, but the economics still worked.